zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 # 2.Build your own container with sandbox -- a short intro

-Singularity v3.0 and above produces immutable images in the Singularity Image File (SIF) format.
+Singularity v3.0 and above produces immutable images.
 This ensures reproducible and verifiable images and allows for many extra benefits such as the ability to sign and verify your containers.
 However, during testing and debugging you may want an image format that is writable.
 This way you can shell into the image and install software and dependencies until you are satisfied that your container will fulfill your needs.
 For these scenarios, Singularity also supports the sandbox format (which is really just a directory).
 Sandbox Directories